 “Women Who Edit.”
 Association of Writers and Writing Programs (AWP), Los Angeles, CA (March 2016).

 With Robin Beth Schaer, “Into the Expanse: Reinventing the Contemporary Long Poem.”
-Association of Writers and Writing Programs (AWP), Tampa, FL (forthcoming: March 2018).
+Association of Writers and Writing Programs (AWP), Tampa, FL (March 2018).

 “I Realigned the Cosmos: Lyric Poetry and Science.”
 Society for Science, Literature, and the Arts (SLSA), Atlanta, GA (November 2016).